Skip to main content

 Dr Saif Razvi

 Saif is a neurologist with a special interest in treatment-resistant epilepsy and epilepsy mimics.
-He is currently Clinical Lead for Neurology for the West of Scotland.
-He is also the neurologist at the William Quarrier Scottish Epilepsy Centre in Glasgow.
-Complex issues with epilepsy are assessed at the Centre.
+Currently he is Clinical Lead for Neurology for the West of Scotland.
+Complex issues with epilepsy are assessed at the William Quarrier Scottish Epilepsy Centre where Saif is the neurologist.

-Saif is passionate about improving access of care to patients.
-He has helped develop telemedicine (internet) clinics across Scotland over the past decade.
-Saif is also fascinated by the workings of the mind.
-This means that he works closely with many neuropsychologists to help improve care of people with neuropsychological illnesses.
+Passionate about improving access of care to patients, Sais has helped develop telemedicine clinics across Scotland.
+Fascinated by the workings of the mind, Saif works with many neuropsychologists to improve care of people with neuropsychological illnesses.

 In his spare time, Saif enjoys road cycling and following the peloton on the UCI world cycling calendar.